 We give every one of our expeditions a level.
 The trek to Everest Base Camp is a level 4.
 That means you can expect…

 An average of 5 to 7 hours per day at altitudes not usually exceeding 5,500 metres.
 Some days may be up to 12 hours long but that is not typical.
 Typical elevation gain per day would be 400 – 800 metres, with some days as much as 1000 metres.
 As a rough guide, you should be comfortable hillwalking for 6 to 7 hours per day for two days in a row.

 Our route takes you on the beautiful and historic trek through the Khumbu Valley to Everest Base Camp sitting at the foot of Mt Everest.
 We want to really take the time to appreciate all of the incredible sights that we pass along the way, so we take it at a leisurely pace.
 Slow and steady wins the race!

-While the expedition in total is 18 days long, our trek to Everest Base Camp is 13 days, allowing for two rest and acclimatisation days.
+While the expedition in total is 18 days long, our trek to Everest Base Camp takes 8 days, allowing for 2 rest and acclimatisation days.
+In total, including the descent, we spend 13 days trekking (including those rest days).
 This pace is a really important part of our expedition.
 It means that we acclimatise gradually, which greatly increases the chances of reaching our goal comfortably and safely.

 How fit do I need to be to trek to Everest Base Camp?

 All of our expeditions require a good level of fitness, which is very achievable if you train in the months leading up to the trek.
 We’ll advise you as to the best way to do this, and you can read up a little more about training advice for Kilimanjaro, a level 5 trek, here.